kabrishka/kabrishka/README.md

 👾 __Android__ developer

-🔭 I’m studying at Mendeleev University in the program Information systems and technologies
+🔭 I graduated from Mendeleev University in the Information Systems and Technologies program.

 💖 I’m currently learning __Java__ and __Kotlin__